Vibe Coding Roadmap

 Core Essentials

 Focus on skills that directly impact your ability to build and ship products.
 This includes basic programming, understanding how APIs work, and the ability to create simple user interfaces.
 You must be comfortable working with real data, handling errors, and deploying applications.
-These skills are considered foundational because they allow you to move from idea to working product without blockers.
+These skills are foundational because they allow you to move from idea to working product without blockers.

 Valuable Add-ons